denten-books/plain-text/main.md

 ![](images/cyphon.jpg "Syphon Recorder Alphabet, Circa 1887-1935.
 From the personal collection of Jim Linderman.")

-The metaphysics of telegraph communication at the time display an anxiety about the role of the human in this process, where notions of material discreteness and continuity are extended from the underlying physical structure of communication to implicate higher-order cultural (and even ethical) categories.
+The metaphysics accompanying telegraph communication at the time display an anxiety about the role of the human in this process, where notions of material discreteness and continuity are extended from the underlying physical structure of communication to implicate higher-order cultural (and even ethical) categories.
 Arguing in opposition to the sine-wave camp, Donald Murray writes:

 > Certainly if Smith wants to make Jones spin round like a dancing Dervish, the best way might be for Smith to send to transmit sine waves [...] but in